-During the breading time, male bearded dragons often display black beard pretty regularly, especially when in the presence of a female.
+During the breading time, male bearded dragons often display black beards pretty regularly, especially when in the presence of a female.

 When a bearded dragon is looking to mate, you’ll also notice behaviors like head bobbing, he’ll bob his head a lot if you’ve got him with a female.
 Black beard and head bobbing together is a very good sign that your bearded dragon is ready to mate.

-Here is a video of bearded dragon with black beard and head bobbling during the breeding season.
+Here is a video of a bearded dragon with a black beard and head bobbling during the breeding season.

 But, what if you don’t have a male bearded dragon, what if you have a female and her beard is black?
-Then it leads us to the next reason for why a bearded dragons beard turns black.
+Then it leads us to the next reason why a bearded dragon’s beard turns black.

 Bearded dragons both male and female will puff out and blacken their beard when they are scared, threaten, or simply want to be left alone.
 Just like a cat that might hiss or yowl, a beardie uses its black beard to deter a potential threat.